Healthcare Professional Burnout, Depression and Suicide Prevention

 Suicide Risk in Physicians – Emergency Physician Dr. Mel Herbert produces a popular podcast called EMRAP for healthcare professionals in Emergency Medicine.
 In this 26-minute podcast he speaks with Dr. Christine Moutier about suicide risk and prevention for physicians and trainees.

-Nurse Suicide: Breaking the Silence – The National Academy of Medicine released a landmark paper in 2018 as a call for action regarding nurse suicide.▲ Back to Top
+Nurse Suicide: Breaking the Silence – The National Academy of Medicine released a landmark paper in 2018 as a call for action regarding nurse suicide.

-Interactive Screening Program (ISP) – AFSP’s signature intervention program, the ISP is an online tool used by medical schools across the country as a method of connecting to students, residents and faculty, and encouraging them to utilize available mental health services before crises emerge.
-ISP is listed as a Best Practice for Suicide Prevention and is an integral part of a comprehensive suicide prevention and mental health promotion strategy.1, 2, 3, 4
+Interactive Screening Program (ISP) – AFSP’s signature intervention program, the ISP is an online tool used by medical schools, including colleges of veterinary medicine, hospitals and health systems, across the country as a method of connecting to students, residents and faculty, and encouraging them to utilize available mental health services before crises emerge.
+ISP is listed as a Best Practice for Suicide Prevention and is an integral part of a comprehensive suicide prevention and mental health promotion strategy.1, 2, 3, 4, 5

 Web-Based Cognitive Behavioral Therapy for Medical Trainees (Guille, C., et al., JAMA Psychiatry, 2015)